- 4 days of ski touring in remote wilderness area

 Here you are met for transfer back to Alta (transfer time approx. 2.5 hours), where you will organise the equipment at the ski touring centre and bid farewell to your husky companions.

-Transfer to central Alta or to Alta airport to meet the 18.15 flight is included.
+Transfer to central Alta or to Alta airport to meet the flights departing from earliest 17.30 is included.
 If travel plans allow, the group can meet in Alta for dinner (not included) as an ideal way to round off the trip.

 Distance: approx. 14km.